Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ## Integration Layer
 Duration: 10

-During this step we will incrementally process an isolated unit of work deriving certain business rules utilizing the identified impacted partitions.
+In this step we will incrementally process an isolated unit of work, deriving certain business rules from the impacted partitions that we previously identified.

 ![img](assets/integration_incremental_process.png)
 >aside positive
 >
->In this diagram illustrates the steps for incremental processing units of work in the integration layer of the DCDF data architecture.
+>This diagram illustrates the steps for incremental processing units of work in the integration layer of the DCDF data architecture.
 >
 > - A unit of work has been identified where the line item margin needs to be derived/calculated for each line item.
 > - This is an isolated unit of work with business rules that should be incrementally processed each time new or changed line items are processed.